smyth78/tarsia_mod/README.md

 # Tarsia Mod

-This is a Dash application that provides a Tarsia style puzzle jigsaw maker.
+This is a Dash application that provides a Tarsia style puzzle jigsaw maker and a treasure hunt maker.
 The user can enter questions and answers using Latex and the mod will produce a puzzle and a solution that can be printed out and usedi n the classroom.

 ## Installation